christ-offer/supastack-starter-pack/readme.md

 ## Screenshots:

-### Front page when logged in (if not - header has a sign in button and the create post part is not there - neither the edit/delete post buttons on your own posts)
+### Front page when logged in

+Note that the edit and delete buttons only appear on your own posts - and only when logged in (obviously)

 Edit posts replaces the post content with inputs and lets you edit in place Delete posts replaces it with a "post has been deleted" div that dissappears after a second.